PhreeMason/PhreeMason.github.io/_posts/2017-09-03-set_up_react_native_on_windows.markdown

     * Then enter the location of your sdk folder under variable value.
 In my case this location is 'C:\Users\Omars-PC\AppData\Local\Android\sdk'
     * Then add the next variable 'JAVA_HOME' with location for variable value.
 For me it is 'C:\Program Files\Java\jre1.8.0_144'

-6. Once that is all complete you can scoffold your first react app by running `react-native init APPNAMEHERE`
+6. Once that is all complete you can scaffold your first react app by running `react-native init APPNAMEHERE`
     * This will take some time to complete.
 After it finishes, open android studio and click the option to open existing project.
     * From there find the folder of the react native app and click on the android folder.